DevJMD/nhc-battleships-vue/README.md

 ## Description
 A demonstration of a simple battleship game using TypeScript and Vue.
+See Notes below on improvements that could be made.

 ## Spec
 - The game is played on a 10x10 grid (A1-J10).